wallysalami/BarcodeGFX/README.md

 ```

-Check more examples in the `examples` folder.
+Check out more examples in the `examples` folder.

 ## Contributing